 Drug and alcohol testing will be done for several reasons.
 Tests can be ordered as an initial screening, directed at an individual based on their behavior, speech, odor, or other characteristics, or be done as a result of an accident or incident.
 All students participating in flight labs are subject to random drug and alcohol testing.
 Positive tests will not only impact flight status, but can severely impact your eligibility for a medical certificate.
 A complete description of the drug and alcohol program at the John D. Odegard School of Aerospace Sciences is available for your review.

 Recent changes in some state's laws allow recreational use of marijuana as well as medical marijuana prescriptions.
 According to the FAA, marijuana use, even with a prescription, is a violation of the medical certificate requirements.
 According to UND policy, any marijuana use is in violation of the Drug Policy.

 Our goal is to educate aviation professionals regarding many aspects of their future careers in a demanding industry.
 Learning about acceptable behaviors is an important aspect of this process.

 Planning is essential with any college endeavor - especially with an aviation major.
-If you have any questions regarding FAA medical certification, please contact your AME.
-If you have questions regarding legal matters, please consult with an attorney who is knowledgeable about federal aviation regulations.
+For questions regarding FAA medical certification, please utilize the resources listed above.
+For questions regarding legal matters, please consult with an attorney who is knowledgeable about federal aviation regulations.